Security-Onion-Solutions/securityonion/salt/sensoroni/files/analyzers/README.md

 Additional fields are allowed, and should contain data that is specific to the analyzer.

 Below is an example of a _urlhaus_ analyzer output.
-Note that the urlhause raw JSON is added to a custom field called "response".
+Note that the urlhaus raw JSON is added to a custom field called "response".

 ```json
 {